namesilo/whmcs/README.md

 **To enbale premium domain support select NameSilo as the default lookup provider (Setup > Products/Services > Domain Pricing > Lookup Providers).

-**TLD Sync support was added, to use it go to Utilities > Registrar TLD Sync (requires WHMCS 7.10).
+**TLD Sync support was added, to use it go to Utilities > Registrar TLD Sync (requires at least WHMCS 7.10).

 SUPPORT